Library Services for Faculty

 Textbook Reserves & SemesterText (includes Faculty Request Form)

-If you would like your textbook to be considered for purchase for the Library’s Textbook Reserve Collection and/or SemesterText Program for Fall 2024, please submit the Faculty Textbook Request Form by March 1, 2024 (form will not be available again until fall 2024).
+If you would like your textbook to be considered for purchase for the Library’s Textbook Reserve Collection and/or SemesterText Program for Spring 2025, please submit the Faculty Textbook Request Form by September 27, 2024.
 You will be notified prior to the start of the semester if you textbook is selected.

 Please fill out a separate form for each textbook.
 Filing out the form is not a guarantee that your textbook will be added to the Library’s collection.
 It just guarantees that your textbook will be placed on the list for consideration.